 - Max Telford, University College London

-Mark Q. Martindale is currently the Professor of Organismal Biology, and the Director of Kewalo Marine Laboratory of the Pacific Bioscience Research Center at the University of Hawaii in Honolulu.
+Mark Q. Martindale is currently the Director of The Whitney Laboratory for Marine Bioscience at the University of Florida.

 “It is an exciting time to be an evolutionary developmental biologist and I am thrilled to be involved in promoting a transdisciplinary approach to understanding the two greatest mysteries of Life: how functional organisms arise through their own developmental process, and how this process changes over evolutionary time to give rise to novel forms.”